Consulting as an Independent Contractor

 Our first order of business was to reflect on his past and compile an inventory of his work experience.
 After that, we had a detailed conversation about his goals going forward.

-It started with a thorough investigation of the marketplace he was stepping into.
-Steve needed to understand how large the segment was, who his customers would be and whether there were regulatory compliance issues he needed to meet as an independent consultant.
-In addition, we helped him identify current and long term trends that could affect his marketplace.
+We helped him with a thorough investigation of the marketplace he was stepping into.
+Steve needed to understand how large the segment was, who his potential customers would be and whether he needed to meet regulatory compliance as an independent consultant.
+In addition, we helped him identify current and long- term trends that could affect his marketplace.

-Next, we worked with Steve to concisely identify the suite of services he would provide along with his fee structure.
+Next, we worked with Steve to concisely formulate the suite of services he would provide, along with his fee structure.
 In order to do this properly, he had to eyeball his competitors to ensure he had a marketable edge.

 All consultants require an on-line presence.
 Depending on your circumstances, you may simply need to polish up your LinkedIn profile, set up a Facebook page, or develop a fully search engine optimized website.
 You will want references and testimonials prominently featured on this digital platform.

-We used targeted outplacement coaching to work closely with Steve to ensure he had the art of networking down pat.
+Steve’s personal career coach worked closely with him to ensure he had the art of networking down pat.
 In addition to practicing what to say, we also ensured Steve became intimately familiar with the contact manager and calendar functions on his phone and computer.
 And we helped him set up a proper system for tracking his progress and following up with prospects.

-Our financial planning coaches will not only help you set up a system to budget and plan your cash flow, we will also help you with strategies to manage the highs and lows of fluctuating income, typical for early stage independent consultants.
+If needed, we connect you to a financial coach or accountant who will help you set up a system to budget and plan your cash flow.
+They will also help you with strategies to manage the highs and lows of fluctuating income, typical for early stage independent consultants.

-Equity’s team offers a very unique service supporting individuals transitioning to careers as independent consultants.
+Equity’s team offers a unique service supporting individuals transitioning to careers as independent consultants.
 If you are considering taking this leap or find yourself constantly employed in temporary contract jobs, contact us.
-Equity can help you maneuver through the Forth Industrial Age so you do not end up overworked, underpaid and exploited.
+We can help you manoeuvre through the Forth Industrial Age, so you do not end up overworked, underpaid and exploited.